CW College Football: Production

 With the limited turnaround time between the announcement and the start of the 2023 ACC football season, Raycom and The CW subcontracted resources from other broadcasters for its initial season of college football broadcasts, including ESPN (the conference's main rightsholder) temporarily allowing use of the ESPN College Football on-air graphics (pending the development of a dedicated CW Sports graphics package in time for basketball season), and its first game at Pitt sharing resources with Fox Sports (which was already at Acrisure Stadium for an NFL broadcast the following afternoon).
-Notably, the games are not available live on streaming-specific services like The CW app (replays of Pac 12 games are available on a next day on demand basis) but are available through streaming TV providers.
+Notably, the games were not initially available live on streaming-specific services like The CW app (replays of Pac 12 games are available on a next day on demand basis) but are available through streaming TV providers; in April 2026, The CW announced an agreement with ESPN to sub-license the digital rights to its sports output to ESPN Unlimited.

-For the 2024 season, the production was rebranded as CW Football Saturday with a new on-air graphics package; Raycom continues to produce the ACC games under the new banner, while the Pac-12 portion of the package, as well as studio coverage, is produced from the new Pac-12 Studios in San Ramon, California (which had opened as a new facility for Pac-12 Network the previous season).
+For the 2024 season, the production was rebranded as CW Football Saturday with a new on-air graphics package; Raycom continues to produce the ACC games under the new banner, while the Pac-12 portion of the package, as well as studio coverage, was produced from the new Pac-12 Studios in San Ramon, California (which had opened as a new facility for Pac-12 Network the previous season).
 Sister cable network NewsNation began to also be used as an overflow during doubleheaders.
+Studio production relocated to Goal Line Studios in Pleasanton, California in 2025, with the Pac-12 continuing its remote production role.

-The TCU Horned Frogs' Iron Skillet rivalry game against the SMU Mustangs was televised as part of the CW's ACC package in 2024; the team promoted the game via a video satirizing ESPN's "This is SportsCenter" commercials entitled "one treefroghill" (referencing former CW series One Tree Hill), seemingly dissing the network by saying that the game was "unfortunately" on The CW.
-When SMU beat TCU in the game (its first victory in the rivalry since 2021), the ACC's X account quipped "'Thank goodness it was only on The CW' – TCU fans, probably."
+The TCU Horned Frogs' Iron Skillet rivalry game against the SMU Mustangs was televised as part of the CW's ACC package in 2024; the team promoted the game via a spoof of ESPN's "This Is SportsCenter" commercials entitled "one treefroghill" (referencing former The WB and CW series One Tree Hill), seemingly dissing the network by saying that the game was "unfortunately" on The CW.
+When SMU beat TCU in the game (its first victory in the rivalry since 2021), the ACC's X account quipped "'Thank goodness it was only on The CW' –TCU fans, probably."

+With the 2026 coverage expansion, The CW's coverage was again rebranded as CW College Football (with the studio show now known as CW College Football Countdown) and will introduce a new on-air graphics package (inspired by elements of the on-air design of NASCAR on The CW).
+GameTime Productions was brought on to produce the Mountain West games, Pac-12 Enterprises will continue to produce the studio show and Pac-12 games, and Raycom Sports will continue to produce the ACC games.